gazhayes/socialarchitecture.science/_drafts/_posts/2018-04-09-contributors-shall-not-have-commit-access-to-the-repository-unless-they-are-also-maintainers.md

 **_Contributors SHALL NOT have commit access to the repository unless they are also Maintainers._**

 As [this issue](https://github.com/isaacs/github/issues/153) from 4 years ago states, contributors to a repository **cannot** self-assign issues or apply labels to issues unless they have full commit access to the repository.
 The problem is that when you have 20 contributors to a fast moving project, people don't want to open each individual issue and read through the conversation to see if someone has said "hey I'm gonna work on this one".

 My first thought was "_this is stupid, let's just fork github itself and put it under the C4 so that developers actually get the platform they want_".
 Guess you have to pick your battles though.

 So instead, we started violating the C4 and giving everyone write access.
-So instead, contributors can self-assign issues and then everyone else knows not to try and solve that problem.
+That way, contributors can self-assign issues and then everyone else knows not to try and solve that problem.

 It was going alright for a while, but as not everyone understands the C4 (it takes a while for the Soviet mind to stop clinging to the artificial stability of the centrally planned economy and embrace the fee market).
 So we ended up having problems like this: